-Considered to be among the easiest and hardiest of houseplants, Coffee Plant is great for both experienced or beginner gardeners.
+Considered to be among the easiest and hardiest houseplants, Coffee Plant is great for experienced or beginner gardeners.
 Not only is Coffee Plant care easy, but the plant itself is lovely and makes a wonderful addition to the home.

 Growing Conditions and General Care

 Coffee Plants prefer bright but indirect light.
 This means that they should be placed near a window but not directly in the window itself.
 They also cannot take temperatures below freezing and will not do well in temperatures that stay consistently below 65°F (18°C).
 Keep them away from drafts in the winter.

 When growing Coffee Plants, the soil needs to stay moist but not soaking wet.
 Also, make sure that both the soil and the pot your coffee plant is growing in has good drainage.
 The humidity around the plant will need to stay high as well.
 Setting your Coffee Plant on a water-filled pebble tray will help with humidity.
 Like many houseplants, a coffee plant will need less water in the winter than in the summer.

-Your Coffee Plant care routine can also include light fertilizing with a balanced fertilizer once every to 2 to 3 months in the spring and summer.
+Your Coffee Plant care routine can also include light fertilizing with a balanced fertilizer once every 2 to 3 months in the spring and summer.
 Keep in mind that a happy Coffee Plant can grow up to 6 feet (1.8 m) tall.
 Therefore, provide enough space for the plant or make pruning a regular part of caring for your Coffee Plant.
 If you choose to prune your Coffee Plant, the best time is early spring.